 The natural gravity of terraced gardens create a lot of flexibility with irrigation systems.
 It’s also an important factor to consider when deciding on how many level you want access to; if you can’t water it by hand, you’ll want to consider an irrigation system.

-The other key factor here is drainage; for the retaining walls to remain strong and avoid damage, there needs to be adequate drainage at every level.
-This can be worked out when you discuss the irrigation system; for instance, the lowest level could be a rain garden, which are designed purely to use run-off.
+Not to mention, the other key factor is drainage; for the retaining walls to remain strong and avoid damage, there needs to be adequate drainage at every level.
+But, again, you can organise this when discussing the irrigation system; for instance, the lowest level could be a rain garden designed purely to use run-off.

 What better opportunity will you get to build your very own waterfall?
 A terraced garden lends itself beautifully to water features, whether is it a simple water dish or a multi-level design.
 This may also be a factor to include when discussing your drainage and irrigation plans!

 Mow the lawn, heat up the hot tub, switch on the landscape lighting and schedule the soaker hose overnight…all with the press of a button from your couch, on the train or out at dinner!
 Smart garden systems are the latest trend for automated homes.
 Not only is it incredibly convenient (especially for tiered gardens and sloping blocks), but it’s actually been suggested to be more energy efficient!